JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 }
 ```

 Each asset gets its own struct, and each struct contains information that changes how the audio is played back.
 Whenever `sndBonk` is played, it'll be played with a 90% to 110% pitch variation, chosen randomly.
-Whenever `sndSmallMeow` is played, it will be played at half gain.
+Whenever `sndSmallMeow` is played, it will be played at half gain, and so on.
+There are a lot of different properties you can manipulate for assets and you can read about that [here](Assets).

 &nbsp;